AGTTeam/OokamiTranslation/README.md

 # Ookami Translation
 This repository is for the tool used to translate the game.
-If you're looking for the English patch, click [here](http://www.romhacking.net/translations/5967/).
+If you're looking for the English patches, click [here (first game)](https://agtteam.net/holo) or [here (second game)](https://agtteam.net/holo2).
 ## Setup
 Install [Python 3](https://www.python.org/downloads/).
 Install [ImageMagick](https://imagemagick.org/script/download.php).
 For Windows, check "Add application directory to your system path" while installing.